alokste/ctaprepmockscenario1/README.md

-For development and deployment of ctamockscenario#1 from Tameem Bahri
+For development and deployment of ctamockscenario#1 from Tameem Bahri's book
 # ====================================
 # Salesforce DX Project: Next Steps